Just Who IS This Guy?

 I'm not talking about the money or assets that some of us may intend to leave behind for some of you.
 But fair warning, you can't count on that.

 Medical science is keeping people alive, on average, far longer than ever before.
-A given Boomer may use up all their money to slake their Starbucks addiction and to keep eating organic, non-GMO, gluten-free, sugar-free, etcetery, this, that, and the other thing by the time they're recycled.
+A given Boomer may use up all their money to slake their Starbucks addiction and/or to keep eating organic, non-GMO, gluten-free, sugar-free, etcetery, this, that, and that other thing by the time they're recycled.

 The ever-spiraling cost of health care might claim it all and then some.